Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Introduction

-However, different from the original test data that already have been labeled, the new unlabeled data are usually raw data without label information.
-It is challenging to assess the model on these data without labeling information.
-More importantly, labeling all the new data (that could be large in size) is labor-intensive and time-consuming, which is often impossible and impractical.
-For some complex tasks, domain knowledge from experts is also necessary.
-For example, it can take more than 600 man-hours for experienced software developers to label the code from 4 libraries \cite{NEURIPS2019_49265d24}.
+However, different from the original test data that already have been labeled, the unseen/new data are usually raw with the absence of label information.
+It is challenging to assess a model on unlabeled data.
+More importantly, labeling all the new data (that could be large in size) is labor-intensive and time-consuming, which is almost impossible and impractical.
+For some complex tasks, domain knowledge from experts is mandatory, leading to the labeling even harder.
+For example, it takes more than 600 man-hours for experienced software developers to label all the codes from 4 libraries~\cite{NEURIPS2019_49265d24}.

-Towards addressing the data labeling issue for more efficient DNN testing, recently, researchers adapt the test selection concept \cite{rothermel1997safe, engstrom2010systematic} from the software engineering community to select and label a subset of representative data, then test and assess the model accordingly.
-For example, Li et al. proposed the cross entropy-based sampling (CES) \cite{li2019boosting} to select a subset that has the minimum cross-entropy with the entire test dataset to test the DNN.
+Towards addressing the data labeling issue for more efficient DNN testing, recently, researchers have adapted the test selection concept~\cite{rothermel1997safe, engstrom2010systematic} from the software engineering community to select and label a subset of representative data, then test and assess the model accordingly.
+For example, Li \emph{et al.} proposed cross entropy-based sampling (CES)~\cite{li2019boosting} to select a subset that has the minimum cross-entropy with the entire test dataset to test the DNN.
 In this way, the labeling effort can be significantly reduced and the testing has acceptable bias.
 However, although test selection is a promising direction for efficient DNN testing, the labeling efforts and costs persist.
-To bridge the gap, in this paper, we aim to automatically estimate the test accuracy without extra manually labeling.
+To bridge the gap, in this paper, we aim to automatically estimate the test accuracy without extra manual labeling.